 3 Tips for Helping Your Child Deal With The Declining Health Of A Grandparent

 If your children have had the chance to know and love your parents as they’ve grown up, it can be very challenging for them when their grandparents’ health starts to decline.
 But as your parents age, things will happen that will likely be signs of their imminent decline of their health.
 For some, this may come slowly and over a long period of time.
 But for others, they have received a diagnosis that causes a big shift in their health.
-So to help your child adjust to this new version of their grandparent, here are three tips for helping your child deal with the declining health of a grandparent.
+And often, they might even end up not living at home anymore.
+This can be a very emotional time for you and your loved ones.

 Don’t Shut Them Out